Oral Surgeon Salary in the United States

-How much does an Oral Surgeon make?
+How much does an Oral Surgeon make in the United States?

 Oral Surgeon Salaries by Percentile